Qlczas/JUnit-RestAssured-ExampleTests/README.md

 Awaitility + Allure.

 ## Running the tests
-Lombok Plugin needed to be installed in intelliJ/Eclipse Provide required data in `credentials.properties` file
+Lombok Plugin needed to be installed in intelliJ/Eclipse.

+Please Provide required data in `credentials.properties` file

 Example:
 ```